30 Easy Potluck Recipes for All Kinds of Parties

 This easy, elegant dip is a combination of cream cheese, blue cheese, and toasted walnuts.
-It is delicious served with crackers, bread, or apple and pear wedges and can be made up to one week in advance.
+It is delicious served with crackers, bread, or apple and pear wedges, and it's ideal for a potluck because it can be made up to one week in advance.

 Chocolate Bread Pudding

 Rich and custardy, bread pudding becomes even more delectable when semisweet chocolate is added to the mix.
-You can serve this warm, at room temperature, or cold.
+You can serve this comforting dessert warm, at room temperature, or cold.

 A classic French pastry gets the savory treatment with Parmesan, cheddar, and your choice of fresh herbs.
 Form them by folding up a sheet of puff pastry and then cutting it into thin slices.